🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 What should I do after a winning streak?

-Increase caution rather than confidence.
-Successful runs breed complacency and poor judgement.
-Maintain your disciplined sizing framework regardless of short-term results.
+Exercise heightened caution rather than increased confidence.
+Successive wins breed complacency and misjudgement.
+Maintain your disciplined allocation framework irrespective of current winning or losing patterns.

 Marc Jakob